 - See also

 The AdLib sound card was a PC sound card released in 1987.
 It featured the Yamaha YM3812 sound chip—also known as the OPL2—which supported nine channels of two-operator FM synthesis.
-By 1992, the new Sound Blaster card had wiped the AdLib off the market by copying its features and adding additional ones such as digital sound and a gameport.
+By 1992, the new Sound Blaster card had wiped the AdLib off the market, featuring Yamaha YMF262 chip on its board, which is an enhanced, backwards-compatible version of YM3812.
 The AdLib is known as the godfather of PC game music.

-The sound card features the Yamaha YM3812 sound chip (also known as the OPL2).
+The original AdLib sound card features the Yamaha YM3812 sound chip (also known as the OPL2).
 This chip supported nine channels of two-operator FM synthesis.

 The Yamaha OPL series of sound chips (FM O